🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 3.6 Comparison of Bracketing Methods

-Code Example 6: Implementation and Comparison of Bracketing Methods
+Code Example 6: Implementing and Comparing Bracketing Methods

-Code Example 7: Solving van der Waals equation of State
+Code Example 7: Solving the van der Waals Equation of State

 🏋️ Exercises